Author Guidelines

 A. General Requirements

-The minimum standard requirements of AJER must be:
+The minimum standard requirements of IJGC must be:

 1. Manuscripts written in the English Language